 Refreshing, tart and sweet, marionberry and mint are inescapable summer flavors in the PNW.
 Though not native sons, they love to grow here, often more than we farmers would like.
 With Marionberry Mint we’ve embraced these invasive, unstoppable plants and delicious, and bottled their bounty for your front porch sipping enjoyment.

 We talk at the beginning of the video about how we like to grow mint at each of our homes.
 Its a total staple for our bars and kitchens and is one of the easiest herbs to grow at home, so we highly recommend transplanting some this Spring.
 Mint grows wild quickly and easily, so we recommend some kind of containment for the plant, unless, as Venise mentioned, you have 9 acres and a very hearty appetite for mint!
 A container pot works well for this, or half a whiskey barrel.
 When the mint grows too tall and leggy, cut it all the way back down to the dirt and it will gift you with beautiful regrowth.
 It will return each Spring, just in time for mojito season.

-You can make this mojito recipe with any of our Simple Goodness Sisters syrup flavors, like Huckleberry Spruce Tip or Rhubarb Vanilla Bean.
+You can also make this mojito recipe with fresh mint and any of our Simple Goodness Sisters syrup flavors, like Huckleberry Spruce Tip or Rhubarb Vanilla Bean.
 How fun would it be to make a flight of them and serve them all in a line to taste through your favorites?
 Very fun, so please invite me!

 And please, friends, share our videos and blog with YOUR friends!
 We want to bring our garden to glass cocktails to the world and we can't do it without your help!